Douglas Lee LaMalfa

 Doug LaMalfa was a devoted family man, survived by his wife, Jill, their four children, and one grandchild.
 His passing prompted a bipartisan outpouring of grief, with leaders acknowledging his principled conservative stance and tireless efforts on behalf of his district.
 He leaves behind a legacy of dedicated public service, marked by a deep understanding of and commitment to the people and land of Northern California.

-Those who wish to honor Douglas's memory are invited to plant a tree in their name.
+Those who wish to honor Douglas's memory are invited to .